DilanjanDK7/Feature_extraction_Container/docs/TECHNICAL_DETAILS.md

 - `fit_method`: Method for slope estimation (options: "ols", "robust")
   - "ols": Ordinary least squares regression
   - "robust": Robust regression methods less sensitive to outliers

+- `fractal_normalize`: Boolean to enable/disable z-score normalization (default: true)
+  - When enabled, a normalized version of the fractal dimension map will be generated

+- `min_var`: Minimum variance threshold for time series (default: 1e-6)
+  - Time series with variance below this threshold will be skipped
+  - Helps prevent numerical issues with near-constant signals

+- `n_jobs`: Number of parallel jobs for computation (default: 4)
+  - Controls parallel processing for improved performance
+  - Should be set based on available CPU cores

 ### Advantages and Limitations